University of Toronto

 Social Problems

-In this course, we investigate how social conditions become defined as social problems.
-We won’t take for granted that an issue in our society is an objective problem (e.g. crime or terrorism), but instead, we’ll focus on the process through which a social issue becomes identified as a societal concern.
+In this course, we investigate how societal ills become defined as social problems.
+We won’t take for granted that an issue in our society is an objective problem (e.g. crime or terrorism), but instead, we’ll focus on the process through which a social issue becomes defined as a societal concern.
 We will ask questions such as: What tools and tactics do claims-makers use to identify, define and articulate a problem and solutions?
 How are these claims articulated to a public to mobilize them for change?
 What are moral panics?
 How do social problems change through space and time?
-How do different professions discuss the same problem differently?
+How do different professions discuss the same problem differently

 Introduction to Sociology